-The Council has five-six strategic objectives that reflect the Council's priorities and its on going corporate ambition to deliver high quality, value for money services, including keeping the council tax amongst the lowest in the Country.
+The Council has six strategic objectives that reflect the Council's priorities and its on going corporate ambition to deliver high quality, value for money services, including keeping the council tax amongst the lowest in the Country.
 They are:

-- Delivering high quality, value for money services; providing the best start in life - ii Improving opportunities for children and young people with an emphasis on early intervention and preventative work; Cleaner, safer better neighbourhoods - iii Making Wandsworth an attractive, safe, sustainable and healthy place; More homes and greater housing choice - iv Providing personalised and preventative care and support for adults in need - including those in housing need; and Helping people get on in life - v Building a prosperous, vibrant and cohesive community.
-Encouraging people to live healthy, fulfilled and independent lives - vi Value for money http://www.wandsworth.gov.uk/info/200321/key_plans_strategies_and_policies/71/corporate_business_plan_cbp/2 http://www.wandsworth.gov.uk/info/10020/policies strategies and plans/71 /corporate business plan cbp
+- i providing the best start in life

+- ii Cleaner, safer better neighbourhoods

+- iii More homes and greater housing choice

+- iv Helping people get on in life

+- v Encouraging people to live healthy, fulfilled and independent lives

+- vi Value for money

-For more information visit our website:
+For more information visit our website: https://wandsworth.gov.uk/corporate-business-plan-cbp/

-2 The Partnership Plan
+2 Community Safety Partnership Plan

 This sets out how the Police and the Council work together alongside other key partners to reduce crime and disorder in the Borough.
-The Partnership Plan for Wandsworth lays out 6 key priorities together with the key actions.
+The Partnership Plan for Wandsworth lays out 5 key priorities together with the key actions.
 The priorities identified are as follows: